-The folks at Star Trek have tried, in some ways, to simplify just how we view space in order to make it a bit easier on the viewer (and the Starfleet by proxy).
+The minds behind Star Trek have tried, in some ways, to simplify just how we view space in order to make it a bit easier on the viewer (and the Starfleet by proxy).
 The four major Quadrants are Alpha, Beta, Delta, and Gamma with some minor ones thrown in there as well.

 Whether this mysterious Quadrant was meant to purposefully finish off “the day” in this sense or that was just a coincidence isn’t totally clear.
 Regardless, this is how the galaxy is laid out and over the years there have been all kinds of conflicts related to the borders established by the Federation.

 Though we’ve established where is the Gamma Quadrant in terms of a functional universal layout, the “where” does still have somewhat of a tricky answer with the way Star Trek has thought about the galaxy.
 Though its location is “known” in this sense, how to access it has become part of the larger Star Trek story.
-Basically, the way to get a ship into the Gamma Quadrant is through the Bajoran Wormhole.

-This came about during the events of Star Trek: Deep Space Nine.
+The wormhole was first discovered about during the events of Star Trek: Deep Space Nine.
 While the wormhole was relatively close to Bajor and was there for at least 10,000 years, very few people on or near Bajor saw it before the premiere of Deep Space Nine.
 The few times it was witnessed before the series, it was lent religious significance by the Bajorans who referred to it as the “Temple of the Prophets.”

 In the two-part Deep Space Nine series premiere “Emissary,” Sisko and Jadzia Dax (Terry Farrell) discover that if a ship hit impulse speeds with a trajectory pointed toward the wormhole entrance’s location, the wormhole entrance would become visible and the ship could access it.
 The endpoint was the Gamma Quadrant.